HL7NZ/nhi/input/pagecontent/updateName.md

   * An update request must contain:
     * the live NHI number for the Patient Record.
     * the version number of the current Patient Record.
-  * An update name request must not create a duplicate of an existing name for an NHI number.
+  * An update name request must not create a duplicate of an existing name for an NHI number [see glossary for name definitions](/glossary.html)
-  * A request must not result in information, removed from a Patient Record by NHI Administration, being added (A name that has been deleted by HealthNZ cannot be added i.e. family name, given(1) and given(2) match a name with a ‘deleted’ status).
+  * A request must not result in information removed from a Patient Record by NHI Administration, being added (A name that has been deleted by HealthNZ cannot be added i.e. family name, given(1) and given(2) match a name with a ‘deleted’ status).
   * A request must update the source of information only when the information is also provided.
   * An update which results in an attribute Status of Registered must only be submitted via an authorised Agency update.
   * A Patient must have one, and only one, Active Name which is preferred.